How COVID-19 Changed Payments & How ISVs Can Adapt

 Trend: At a time where customers were most receptive to change, credit cards were still used the most by consumers - with a 9% increase from the start of the pandemic.
 Cash purchases were a close second.
 With 39% percent of TSG survey respondents preferring to use cash for in-store purchases.**

-Opportunity: Enhanced pricing programs like surcharing, cash discounts, or non-cash adjustments have been growing in popularity with small businesses because it can allow them to offset or eliminate credit card processing fees by passing these costs to customers.
+Opportunity: Enhanced pricing programs like surcharging and cash discounts have been growing in popularity with small businesses because it can allow them to offset or eliminate credit card processing fees by passing these costs to customers.
 Software companies can help small businesses launch and manage these programs by working with a processor to add a few simple lines of code right into their software.
 A processor who offers enhanced pricing will administer the program on your behalf, assisting your customers in maintaining compliance with the card brands.
-In addition to saving the small businesses money, these programs increase margins for software providers making the solution a “win-win” for all involved.
+In addition to saving the small businesses money, these programs increase margins for software providers making the solution a ”win-win” for all involved.

 Changes Here to Stay